Verse

 Consider the Lilies of the Field, How They Grow

 By A.B.
-Simpson0JOB 16:12PRO 4:25LAM 3:12MAT 6:33JHN 15:51CO 9:26PHP 3:142TI 2:122TI 4:7HEB 12:1The preacher discusses the Greek word 'skopos,' which refers to a distant mark or goal that one aims to hit, emphasizing its importance as the first word in a Greek sentence.
+Simpson1JOB 16:12PRO 4:25LAM 3:12MAT 6:33JHN 15:51CO 9:26PHP 3:142TI 2:122TI 4:7HEB 12:1The preacher discusses the Greek word 'skopos,' which refers to a distant mark or goal that one aims to hit, emphasizing its importance as the first word in a Greek sentence.
 'Skopos' is used in the Septuagint to denote an observer or watchman, highlighting the role of a man of God as a watchman for God.
 The sermon delves into the concept of 'skopos' as a moral and spiritual target, drawing parallels to an archer aiming at a target and a runner fixated on the finish line.

-The Duties of Deacons
+The Duty of Self-Denial

 The Meaning of the Arm